 What do wood, metal, and leather have in common?

 No, not all of these are part of the five elements of Chinese philosophy (at least, leather isn’t).
 These three are the common materials used to make single beds.

 This article is dedicated to identifying the pros and cons of each so you can determine which single bedsteads will be right for you and your home.

-Wooden single beds are the most common and traditional of all single beds available in the market.
+Traditional wooden bed frames are the most common of all single beds available in the market.

 These can match just about any bedroom furniture, even those that are not wooden, so you do not have to worry about changing the decor of your room just to match your bed.
 However, if you still want to make your furnishings as coordinated as possible, there are various wardrobes, cabinets, and drawers that can match your bed, which are not even necessarily made by the same manufacturer.

 They are also very sturdy and stable, and they can last for a long period of time.
 You do not have to worry about wear and tear when it comes to wooden single beds.